liaowangh/PUM_WaveRay/LagrangeO1/README.md

 In `test` folder

 - `O1_factor.cpp` computes the convergence factor using the standard multigrid to solve the Helmholtz equation.
-- `O1_resolution.cpp` use the direct solve to solve the Helmholtz equation with different wave number.
+- `O1_resolution.cpp` use the direct solve to solve the Helmholtz equation with different wave number and different manufacture solution.